The Vermont Statutes Online

 (c) The Town, by vote at an annual or special meeting, may borrow money under such terms and conditions and for such lawful municipal purposes as the Town shall vote.

-(e) The selectmen, in the name of the Town, may borrow funds in anticipation of federal and State funds which have been approved and committed, until such time as such funds are available.
+(e) The Selectboard, in the name of the Town, may borrow funds in anticipation of federal and State funds that have been approved and committed, until such time as such funds are available.
 Any debt so incurred for a project shall be repaid from the first federal or State funds received for that project.

 (f) Any appropriations beyond the amount in the Town budget, except as specified in subsection (d) of this section, and all borrowing, except as specified in subsections (a), (b), (c), (d), and (e) of this section, shall be by vote of the Town and upon such terms and conditions as the Town shall vote.

-At any time during the fiscal year the Manager may transfer part or all of any unused appropriation balance among programs within a department, office, or agency.
-Upon written request by the Manager, the selectmen may by resolution transfer part or all of any unused appropriation balance from one department, office, or agency to another.
-Notwithstanding the above, no unexpended balance in any appropriation not included in the budget of the selectmen shall be transferred or used for any other purpose.
+At any time during the fiscal year, the Manager may transfer part or all of any unused appropriation balance among programs within a department, office, or agency.
+Upon written request by the Manager, the Selectboard may by resolution transfer part or all of any unused appropriation balance from one department, office, or agency to another.
+Notwithstanding the above, no unexpended balance in any appropriation not included in the budget of the Selectboard shall be transferred or used for any other purpose.

 (a) Taxes on real and personal property shall be paid in two equal payments unless the majority of voters at the March Town meeting vote to have tax payments in three or more equal payments.